-With the demand for countries to reduce their impact on global warming and become more environmentally friendly, heat pumps used in domestic, commercial and industrial buildings are becoming more popular in choice over conventional boiler systems for heating and hot water.
+With the demand for countries to reduce their impact on global warming and become more environmentally friendly, heat pumps used in domestic, commercial and industrial buildings are becoming more popular in choice over conventional boiler systems for heating and hot water (Find out more about "heat pumps vs conventional boiler systems").
 They are more energy efficient and do not require natural fuel resources.
 Heat pump technology is the future of hot water and heating systems in building automation.

 CO2 is a Low Global Warming Potential natural refrigerant that has a zero ozone depleting impact.
 Shrieve develops and manufactures lubricants suitable for use with such natural refrigerants.

 CO2 is a new refrigerant technology in heat pumps.
 Within refrigeration applications CO2 has already become a ‘go to’ refrigerant for certain applications, for example supermarket refrigerators, and has been commonly used to replace R134a systems.
 CO2 provides better system efficiency over R134a refrigerant.
 For new build supermarkets CO2 is typically used as a refrigerant choice for its chiller and cold food storage systems.

 Can our CO2 refrigerant lubricant be used on other CO2 based systems?

 Apart from heat pumps and refrigeration the other applications of our CO2 lubricant include: